Certora/Documentation/docs/prover/cli/conf-file-api.md

 **JSON Keys**

-JSON keys in the conf file are the flag names without the leading dashes:
+JSON keys in the conf file are the CLI option flag names without the leading dashes:
 ```
 The CLI flag --verify will be stored under the "verify" in the conf file
 ```